programming-hero-web-course-4/b10a8-gadget-heaven-hirock0/README.md

 - Event Handling - React’s way of managing events such as clicks, form submissions, or keyboard input, often using inline functions or callback references.

--Conditional Rendering - Logic that allows components to render differently based on certain conditions, typically using ternary operators or && syntax.
+- Conditional Rendering - Logic that allows components to render differently based on certain conditions, typically using ternary operators or && syntax.

 - Lists and Keys - For rendering lists of elements, keys provide a unique identifier for each element to improve performance and maintain stability.